teman67/Project-1/README.md

-# Tiny Wolrd for Your Tinies
+# Tiny World for Your Tinies

 The aim of our webpage is to make the fascinating world of nanotechnology accessible and engaging for kids.
 We believe that learning about nanotechnology should be fun and educational, which is why our webpage is designed to provide young learners with a playful and interactive introduction to this groundbreaking field.